1. Secure passports

 6. Discuss the importance of safety

 Without scaring the kids too much, it is important to talk about being vigilant and staying safe in a foreign country.
-Depending on where you’re going, it’s important to talk about being respectful of the culture and understanding the differences.
-It’s always key to be vigilant and alert while sight-seeing.
-Make sure you have a predetermined meeting area; know where the U.S. consulate or embassy is located and show the kids what local law enforcement officers look like if they get lost.
-If your children are younger, write down your contact information on an index card and place it in your child’s pocket.
+Be alert while sight-seeing; identify predetermined meeting areas for each excursion or leg of the vacation; locate the U.S. consulate or embassy; and show the kids what local law enforcement officers look like if they get lost.
+If your children are younger, write down your contact information on an index cards and place it in their pockets.

 7. Prepare for the long flight

 Let your little ones pack their own small carry-on so they can make decisions on activities to bring – coloring books, electronics, headphones, you name it!
-Don’t sit idle in the terminal.
-Let them burn off some energy before you board.
-Many airports now have interactive play areas for kids.
-Our Family Travel section has more tips on keeping your children amused during the flight.
+And, start off on the right foot by planning some activities before you board.
+See our list of downtime distractions here.

 8. Pack smarter

 Instead of having a suitcase for each person, mix up the clothes inside.
-This way if one luggage gets lost or delayed, one person isn’t completely out of luck.
-Again, have the kids participate in packing so they can decide which favorite outfits and toys they want to bring.
-And pack lightly!
+This way if one piece of luggage gets lost or delayed, one family member isn’t completely out of luck.
+Again, have the kids participate in packing, but remind them to keep it light.
 You can (and should) repeat outfits.
 Most accommodations have washers and dryers, but it’s a good idea to check ahead of time just to be sure.
-Check out more Last-Minute Tips in our Family Travel section.

 9. Update your child's teachers

 As much as you try to avoid it, sometimes planning a trip during the school year is your best option.
-If you need to schedule a getaway while your little one is still in school, work with his teachers to develop a plan.
-Not only can your child do a little homework on the flight to avoid getting far behind in classwork, they might be able to give a presentation when you return about everything they’ve learned.
+If you need to schedule a getaway while school is in session, work with teachers to develop a plan.
+Not only can children do a little homework on the flight to avoid getting too far behind on classwork, they might be able to give a presentation to their class about everything they’ve learned.
 It’s never too early to start working on those public-speaking skills!